 Our group conducts research across multiple disciplines, with forest policy and planning as the bearing subjects.

-The research spans widely, from model-based analyses of silvicultural alternatives, over forest planning at landscape level to comparative forest policy studies in various countries.
+The research ranges from forest planning at landscape level to comparative forest policy studies at national level, with focus on European countries.

 Members of our group also conduct people-centric studies of locally-managed natural resources in diverse socioeconomic contexts around the globe.

 Bose, P., Larson, A. M., Lastarria-Cornhiel, S., et al. (2017).
 Women's rights to land and communal forest tenure: A way forward for research and policy agenda in Latin America.
 In Women's Studies International Forum (Vol. 65, pp. 53-59).
 Pergamon. https://doi.org/10.1016/j.wsif.2017.10.005

 Bose, P. (2019).
 Oil palm plantations vs. shifting cultivation for indigenous peoples: Analyzing Mizoram's New Land Use Policy.
 Land Use Policy, 81, 115-123. https://doi.org/10.1016/j.landusepol.2018.10.022

 Brukas, V. and Sallnäs, O., (2012).
 Forest management plan as a policy instrument: carrot, stick or sermon?
 Land Use Policy, 29(3): 605-613. https://doi.org/10.1016/j.forpol.2014.12.006

 Brukas, V., 2015.
 New world, old ideas—A narrative of the Lithuanian forestry transition.
 Journal of Environmental Policy & Planning, 17(4): 495-515. https://doi.org/10.1080/1523908X.2014.993023